Course information

 • jobseekers referred by ADEM to a language course at INLL (and who receive benefits);

-• social inclusion income beneficiaries (REVIS) referred to a course by the National Social Inclusion Office (Office national d'inclusion sociale – ONIS) or by regional social inclusion agents.
+• social inclusion income (REVIS) beneficiaries referred to a course by the National Social Inclusion Office (Office national d'inclusion sociale – ONIS) or by regional social inclusion agents.

 • international asylum seekers as recognised by the National Reception Office (Office national de l'accueil – ONA)